 For participants who continually cancel at the last minute, the third time they cancel they will receive a warning.
-Failure to attend the next training they register for will result in being on the waitlist for NALMA trainings for up to one year.
+Failure to attend the next training they register for will result in being on the waitlist for NALMA training for up to one year.

-People who have already attended a toolkit and register for the same event again, will be placed on a waitlist in order to provide space for other interested participants who have not yet attended that particular training.
-If there are spaces left after registration closes repeat attendees will be offered a seat.
+People who have already attended a training and register for the same event again, will be placed on a waitlist to provide space for other interested participants who have not yet attended that particular training.
+If there are spaces left after registration closes repeat attendees may be offered a seat.